 This Printer Status attribute provides the current Build Platform temperature in degrees Celsius.
 If the Build Platform is not temperature controlled, the 'no-value' value is returned.

+printer-chamber-temperature-current (integer | no-value)

+This Printer Status attribute provides the current print chamber temperature in degrees Celsius.
+If the print chamber is not temperature controlled, the 'no-value' value is returned.

 printer-fan-speed-current (integer(0:100))

 This Printer Status attribute provides the current fan speed in percent.